bwright70/Pi-in-the-Sky/README.md

 There are three components to the Zepplin: The Frame, The Balloon, and The Pi.
 The frame consists of four rings that alternate connection points.
 The Balloon is inside the frame and filled with helium.
 The Pi is attached to the frame on the outside.

+### Difficulties

+The biggest challenge was just fine tuning the connector points so that they were a tight fit around the balsa spars but not too tight that assembly was impossible.
+After several test prints we eventaully landed on a perfect fit.

+Originally there was going to be a 5th ring that would fit outside the mylar balloon but we scrapped this idea once we decided that the balloon would be internal the 5th ring was scrapped in favor of a single unique attachment that would hold the Pi Bird.

 ### The Images

 Up-close of connector for balsa-wood spars: